Pallandri Tehsil: History

-The first capital of Azad Kashmir was established at Chinjal Hill, a town in Palindri Tehsil of present-day Sudhanoti District.
+The first capital of Azad Kashmir was established at Chinjal Hill, a town in the Pallandri Tehsil of the present-day Sudhanoti District.

-Pallandri is a stronghold of the Sudhan tribe, which makes up the majority of the population of the tehsil.

-Pallandri was central for the violent anti government 1950 And 1955 Sudhan uprising, which was led by the Sudhans.
-The local Sudhans were angered by the removal of Sardar Ibrahim Khan, with an assassination attempt on Sher Ahmed Khan marking the beginning in February 1955.
+Pallandri was central to the 1955 Sudhan uprising, which was led by the local Sudhan populace, presenting demands for greater autonomy.
+This uprising was incited by the removal of the respected Sudhan leader Sardar Ibrahim Khan.
+The assassination attempt on Sher Ahmed Khan in February 1955 marked the beginning of the uprising-proper.

 Administration

-Sidhnuti is divided into four tehsils, Pallandri, Mong, Tarar Khel and Balouch, and Pallandri serves as the headquarters of Sudhanoti.
-Jinjahell was the first capital of Azad Kashmir and is about 20 Kilometers away from Pallandri.
+Sudhanoti is divided into four tehsils: Pallandri, Mong, Tarar Khel and Balouch.
+Pallandri serves as the headquarters of Sudhanoti.
+Jinjahell was the first capital of Azad Kashmir and is about 20 kilometers away from Pallandri.
 It is at an elevation of 1372 meters and is 97 km from Rawalpindi via Azad Pattan.
-The district is connected to Rawalakot by a 64 km metaled road.
+The district is connected to Rawalakot by a 64 km metalled road.